 Brad Stevens is different.
 He’s a young, up-and-coming coach.
 He’s hungry.
 He’s passionate.
 He loves the game of basketball and he respects the game and the greats.

 One of the stories is that Brad, as soon as he took over for the Celtics, reached out to Bob Cousy, one of the late greats, to pick his brain and to ask for advice.

 Brad Stevens is known for being a player’s coach.
 He immediately reached out to the one All-Star he had in order to build a relationship and get his advice on how to be successful in the NBA.

 All of these things make for somebody who had the confidence to make the jump to coach the professionals, to take the next step in his career, and to be a leader in one of the storied franchises in NBA history.
 At the same time, he is an individual who had the humility to listen to others: to pick the brain of his general manager, to pick the brain of those who weren’t even part of the organization but were around it and part of the legacy of the organization.

-Everyone has bought into his plan because he didn’t come in as the Answer Man, as the person with all the answers who needs to be listened to and will be stubborn with how he does things.
+Everyone has bought into his plan because he didn’t come in as the Answer Man, as the person with all the answers who needs to be listened to and it will be his way or the highway.
 That is humble confidence at its core.